Restarting Life When You’re A Financial Mess

 Tapping Into Your Retirement Savings Isn’t Worth It

 Even though you might be going through rough times financially, while many would tell you to take out a loan or tap into your 401k or IRA you’re only dimming the lights on your future.

 Resist the urge to get help by taking out your money early.
-Leaving that money in your 401k until your ready to retire, will allow it to grow exponentially the longer you allow it to grow.
+Leaving that money in your 401k until you’re ready to retire, will allow it to grow exponentially the longer you allow it to grow.